Final-round Interview Questions

 - They show fickle behavior: If you notice tremendous differences in a candidate’s behavior from their first to their final round of interview that is a red flag that they might be hiding their actual personality.

 - They are unprofessional: A candidate who looks too arrogant or casual in the final interview round might not be a great fit for your company.

-- They don’t have any questions: No matter how clearly a candidate knows the position only when they asks additional questions about the company, team and the next steps of the process, they are keen to join your company and want to know as much details as possible.
+- They don’t have any questions: No matter how clearly a candidate knows the position only when they ask additional questions about the company, team and the next steps of the process, they are keen to join your company and want to know as many details as possible.